-This document shows you how to troubleshoot the problem where a Linux instance cannot be logged in to via SSH.
-A CVM running on the CentOS 7.5 operating system is used as an example.
+This document uses the CVM with CentOS 7.5 as an example to show how to troubleshoot the problem where a Linux instance cannot be logged in to by using SSH.

-Fault Locating and Troubleshooting
+Locating and Troubleshooting the Issues

 netstat -tnlp | grep sshd

 Step 3: Checking whether the SSHD service has been launched

 Run the following command to check whether the SSHD service has been launched.